-- Things that a mother will need: A firm mattress, pillows and a rolled up baby blanket, to put behind her baby so that he/she does not roll away from her while feeding.
+- A mother will need: A firm mattress, pillows, and a rolled-up baby blanket, to put behind her baby so that they do not roll away from her while feeding.

 - To increase comfort, a mother can put a pillow behind her back, under her head, and between her legs.
-When nursing lying down, she should find someone to help her, the first few times.
-She should make sure that she is resting her weight on the pillows, as not to put too much strain on her hips and lower back.
+When nursing lying down, she should find someone to help her the first few times.
+She should ensure that she is resting her weight on the pillows - not to put too much strain on her hips and lower back.

-- Pull your baby's feet in close, so that they are touching you so that you and your baby form a V shape together.
+- Pull your baby's feet close so that they touch you - so that you and your baby form a V shape together.

-- Use your free hand that is not against the bed, to guide your breast into your baby’s mouth.
+- Use your free hand, which is not against the bed, to guide your breast into your baby’s mouth.
 Older babies may want to do this themselves.

-- Try not to flex your baby’s neck too far back; this would make it too difficult for him/her to swallow.
+- Try not to flex your baby’s neck too far back, making it too difficult for them to swallow.

-- Once your baby has opened his/her mouth and taken in your breast, you can push your baby's shoulders in towards you.
+- Once your baby has opened their mouth and taken in your breast, you can push your baby's shoulders in towards you.

-- Wedge the rolled blanket or towel behind your baby’s back so that he/she does not move.
+- Wedge the rolled blanket or towel behind your baby’s back, so they do not move.

-- Always allow baby freedom of head movement, so that he/she can unlatch if there is breathing difficulty for any reason.
+- Always allow baby freedom of head movement so they can unlatch if they struggle to breathe.

 Other Tips for Breastfeeding While Lying Down

-- If your baby is old enough to crawl, it is best to make safety precautions.
+- If your baby is old enough to crawl, it is best to take safety precautions.
 More here about safe co-sleeping.

-- If you feel that towards the end of your feeding, your breast has not drained sufficiently, it would be best to sit up a while to breastfeed.
+- If you feel that your breast has not drained sufficiently towards the end of your feeding, it would be best to sit up for a while to breastfeed.

-- Some mothers find it easier first to latch their babies, and then lie down slowly.
+- Some mothers find it easier to latch their babies and then lie down slowly.